synthvoice

 Sketch

-Samples
+Recording Body Samples

 Then I used the wav2sketch package to convert all my .wav samples into C++ files which can be stored directly on the Teensy’s memory!
-Playing samples back from the Teensy’s on-board memory has a lower latency than playing back from the SD card reader.
+Playing samples back from the Teensy’s on-board memory is lower latency than playing back from the SD card reader.
 It is really crucial that the .wav files are at 44100 Hz and 16 or 8-bits for conversion.
 More instructions can be found in Jesse’s slides.

 This is where my circuit started